d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 ## Hidden Layers

-Recall that for linear regression and sofmax regression, we mapped our inputs directly to our outputs via a single linear transformation:
+Recall that for linear regression and softmax regression, we mapped our inputs directly to our outputs via a single linear transformation: